Both heat exposure and cold exposure have numerous possible benefits to human health.

 The mechanisms that lie behind the cytoprotection of small heat shock proteins are related to the regulation of mitochondrial functions….
 The dysfunction of mitochondria is the main cause of energy failure of damaged tissue and the platform of death.
 With the clarification of the function of sHsps on mitochondria, mitochondrial-targeted multipotential therapeutic strategies by sHsps will provide new hope for the treatment of diseases

-One way to activate heat shock proteins is to take baths or showers in water that’s hotter than 42 degrees Centigrade, or 107 degrees Fahrenheit.
-Cold shock proteins are similarly activated by cold exposure.
+One way to activate heat shock proteins is to take a long soak in a tub full of water that’s hotter than 42 degrees Centigrade, or 107 degrees Fahrenheit for between 20 and 45 minutes Cold shock proteins are similarly activated by cold exposure.

 What I do is: